< Go to Backpacking Tents

 Cons: 58 ounces can be heavy for backpacking, moderate quality stakes

-The Hilleberg Anjan 2 keeps coming back to the top of the heap each time we update our Backpacking Tent review, and once again it wins our Editors' Choice Award.
+The Hilleberg Anjan 2 keeps coming back to the top of the heap each time we update our Backpacking Tent Review, and once again it wins our Editors' Choice Award.
 Its versatility, durability, adaptability, and weather resistance are unmatched for its 3.6 lb. weight.
 Top-tier materials, poles, and a time-tested tunnel design quickly made the Anjan an all-star choice among our testers.
 If we were to have a single tent for all three-season trips, including backpacking, car camping, bicycle touring, kayaking, and more, the Anjan would be it.
-So far our testers have used the tent from Maine to Washington State, on bike trips down Mexico's Baja Peninsula, backpacking trips in the Sierra, and through India and Nepal.
+So far our testers have used this tent from Maine to Washington State, on bike trips down Mexico's Baja Peninsula, backpacking trips in the Sierra, and through India and Nepal.

 For cutting edge, ultralight backpacking tents see our Ultralight Tent Review.

 After 40 years of making some of the best winter tents on the planet, Hilleberg jumped into the three-season market, creating a gigantic splash with the Anjan and Hilleberg Rogen.
 Both tents blow the competition out of the water.
 The Anjan is our highest rated backpacking tent, and though it isn't ultralight, it's stronger, more durable, and more comfortable than the majority of the other backpacking tents we've tested.